yuxiamit/LitmusDB/README.md

 [1] Ozdemir, Alex, Riad Wahby, Barry Whitehat, and Dan Boneh.
 "Scaling verifiable computation using efficient set accumulators."
 In 29th USENIX Security Symposium (USENIX Security 20), pp. 2075-2092.
 2020.

+*The `pequin` folder is the Pequin ToolChain project from https://github.com/pepper-project/pequin*

 ## How to Install

 1. Navigate into pequin/ and follow the instruction in GETTING_STARTED.md and INSTALLING.md.
 Make sure you can successfully prove the examples shipped with Pequin.